William J. Behan

-William J. Behan (1840-1928) was an American Confederate veteran and politician.
-He served as the 41st mayor of New Orleans (November 20, 1882 – April 28, 1884).
+William J. Behan (September 25, 1840 – May 4, 1928) was an American Confederate veteran and politician.
+A military, business, and political leader, he served as the 41st mayor of New Orleans (November 20, 1882 – April 28, 1884).

-Early life
+Early life and education

-Behan was born in New Orleans, Louisiana on September 25, 1840 to his Irish immigrant parents, John Holland Behan and Katherine Behan.
-He was the eldest of three boys, William J., Frank, and Isaac D. With deep family ties to the city, Behan was destined from a young age to live out his days in the area.
-William attended the Western Military Institute in Nashville, Tennessee.
+William James Behan was born in New Orleans, Louisiana, on September 25, 1840, to his Irish immigrant parents, John Holland Behan and Katherine (Walker) Behan who settled in New Orleans about 1835.
+The father, prominent as an architect and builder, and active in real estate circles, died in Philadelphia in 1890.

+William was the eldest of three boys, William J., Frank, and Isaac D. With deep family ties to the city, Behan was destined from a young age to live out his days in the area.
+He received a liberal education at the Western Military Institute in Nashville, Tennessee, and the University of Louisiana (now known as Tulane University) of New Orleans.

 Behan became Captain of the Mistick Krewe of Comus.